 General Dynamics performed the conversion, with the aircraft performing its initial flight as the "EC-130V" on 31 July 1991.
 The system, nicknamed the "Herkeye", apparently worked as per specification, but it proved too expensive and there was no follow-through on the program.
 The EC-130V was passed on to the US Air Force in 1993 for test and trials use.

 All the later machines were delivered with AN/APG-138 radar; the entire fleet of eight was then updated with AN/APG-145 radar.
 Customs also obtained eight P-3 Orions as "Long Range Trackers (LRT)", featuring a sensor suite but no AEW system and radome.
 The P-3 AEW and P-3 LRT often operate in teams.
-Customs P-3 machines have been undergoing a SLEP since 2008 to keep them in service.
+Customs P-3 machines were put through a SLEP from 2008 to keep them in service.

 * Sources include: